Understanding Plagiarism: a Lesson and an Assignment

-Go to How to Recognize Plagiarism from Indiana University.
+1. Visit How to Recognize Plagiarism from Indiana University.
 There are two programs-one version has video tutorials, the other is text based.
 Pick whichever style is best suited to you and follow their program.
-You can also go to specific sections using the links below-this can be helpful if you need to retake the test-review on the sections that gave you the most trouble.
+Visit (or revisit) sections using the links below-this can be helpful if you need to retake the test-review on the sections that gave you the most trouble.

-- Print the certificate, Fill in your name and info and turn it in to your clinical instructor.
+3. Print the Certificate and turn it in to your clinical instructor.

-- Pay close attention to the original sources, how they are used, and the details of the citations.
+- Pay close attention to the original sources, how they are used, and the details of the citations in the examples.

-- Make sure that the citations given are absolutely correct-for this test citation mistakes are considered plagiarism.
+- Make sure that the citations given in the examples are absolutely correct-for this test citation mistakes are considered plagiarism.

 - If you use seven or more words from a source you must directly quote it.
-Check indirect quotes for phrases from the original!
+Check indirect quotes in the examples for phrases from the original source!

-- Examples show types of plagiarism and what correct citations look like
+- Confused?
+The Examples section shows types of plagiarism and what correct citations look like

-- The Practice Test you will get feedback; the real test does not.
-The Practice Test will help you identify what areas you're having trouble with and will show you how the Test is organized and what correct answers look like.
+- The Practice Test gives feedback; the real test does not.
+The Practice Test will help you identify what areas you're having trouble with and will show you how the Test is organized and what correct answers look like